KhushbooGoel01/Top-Interview-Questions--Leetcode/README.md

 # Top-Interview-Questions--Leetcode
 These are solutions in Cpp, Java, Python for problems in [Top Interview Questions from Leetcode](https://leetcode.com/explore/interview/card/top-interview-questions-hard/).

-To understand and get the overview of Hacktoberfest, Check out [this video](https://youtu.be/QfPY3346TpI)
+To understand and get an overview of Hacktoberfest, Check out [this video](https://youtu.be/QfPY3346TpI)

 # Here's a [DEMO video](https://youtu.be/VCUZK-o5eFg) of how to contribute.